-The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of
+The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

 - Information about how to make a complaint or raise concerns was available and it was easy to do.
 Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
-Four complaints had been received since June 2016.
+Two complaints were received in the last year.
 We found that they were satisfactorily handled in a timely way. - The practice learned lessons from individual concerns and complaints and also from analysis of trends.
 It acted as a result to improve the quality of care.
-For example, after a complaint concerning a care home patient having been prescribed incorrect medication, records showed that the prescription was immediately rectified, that an apology letter was sent and also that protocols were amended to ensure that medicine and prescription updates were regularly circulated between staff.
+For example, following a patient complaint alleging that incorrect information had been relayed about local Hub opening times, the next scheduled staff meeting had reiterated the importance of providing clear and concise information to patients.